 2. Keep a careful eye on children

 Children are naturally unaware of risk and keen to explore.
-They should be briefed on how to stay safe and monitored at all times.
-Weak swimmers should have swimming aids and be accompanied in the water.
+They should be briefed on how to stay safe, given clear boundaries and monitored constantly.
+Weak swimmers should have swimming aids and be accompanied in the water at all times.

 3. Check tides, currents and flows